iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

 #### 4. Code Correction
 Write a corrected version based on your findings.

-### Self-Reflection Questions
+### Reflection Questions
 1. What bugs did you find through this process?
 2. Were there issues you only noticed when explaining out loud?
 3. How did verbalizing help clarify your thinking?
 4. Would you have caught the same issues by just reading the code?

-## Exercise 3: Role-Playing Development 🎭
+## Exercise 3: Role-Shifting Development 🎭

 ### Concept
-Even as a solo learner, you can simulate the collaborative development process by adopting different roles at different stages.
+You can simulate different perspectives in the development process by deliberately shifting between different roles at different stages.

 ### Problem Statement
 Create an algorithm for a simple text-based game where players guess a hidden pattern.